-Subject fees: Students will be required to supply their own materials for their Major products.
+Course fees: You will be required to supply your own materials for your Major products.

 Safe workplace practices, including the work environment, machine operations and use of tools of trade will be revised.
-You will have opportunities to develop a comprehensive Design Folio and journal of techniques and construction examples, as well as samples of fibres and fabrics with accompanying images to support your learning.
+You will have opportunities to develop a comprehensive Design Folio and Journal of techniques and construction examples, as well as samples of fibres and fabrics with accompanying images to support your learning.